 Nancy wanted a companion to her trusty, 26in Surly Troll, a bike she planned to dedicate to commuting and toddler-hauling around town.
 Initially, we considered modifying it to take 26+ wheels – but clearances are tight and the range of tires remains very limited.
 We also pondered investing in a frame built around 27+ rubber.
 But we ruled out that avenue for now too, due to the lack of availability of replacement 27.5in tires and rims in South America, where our touring sights were set.
 Given that I was also riding a 29+ bike – a Tumbleweed – we decided it was more important to be able to share spares between bikes, especially to a destination such as the one we were headed – Bolivia.
 In a pinch, pretty much any 2.3/2.4in 29er tire will fit on a Plus sized rim too.

 Still, I wasn’t convinced by the idea of her rolling such a big, heavy tire until Nancy test rode a Surly Krampus and really enjoyed it, immediately feeling more confident on our local desert singletrack.
-Ultimately, she opted for the ECR – size Small – largely because of the double chainring that comes as standard, along with the collection of brazes on that riddle the frame and fork.
+Ultimately she opted for the ECR – size small – mainly because of the double chainring that comes as standard, along with the collection of brazes on that riddle the frame and fork.
 Given that her interests lie more in more dirt road touring than singletrack slaying, we felt the ECR made the better fit.